 - Go to SharePoint 2013 Central Administration >> Manage Service Applications

 - In the Service, Applications ribbon click on the New button and then select Secure Store Service

 - Enter a name for the Secure Store Service Application, database Server, and Database name details

 - Scroll down and either choose an existing application pool or create a new application pool using the managed account.
 To run the application pool, you need a domain account.
 No specific permissions are required for this account.
 Click OK to create a secure store service.

 - Wait for the secure store service application created message.

 Secure Store Service requires a key/ passphrase to encrypt-decrypt credentials.
-The first time you access the Secure Stored Service it will ask you to generate a new encryption key.
-Before using the Secure Store Service to create target applications, you must provide it with a passphrase.
+The first time you access the Secure Stored Service, it will ask you to generate a new encryption key.
+Before using the Secure Store Service to create target applications, you must provide a passphrase.